 Barry Furrow et al., The Law of Health Care Organization and Finance (7th ed.
 2013) (please be sure to purchase the 2013 edition and not the 2008 edition).
 Additional materials will be distributed in class or posted on the class website, or available at the URL link indicated in the syllabus.

-Note: If you took Introduction to Health Law and previously purchased BARRY R. FURROW ET AL, HEALTH LAW: CASES, MATERIALS, AND PROBLEMS (7th ed.
-2013), you do not need to purchase THE LAW OF HEALTH CARE ORGANIZATION AND FINANCE.
+Note: If you previously purchased Barry R. Furrow et al, Health Law: Cases, Materials, and Problems (7th ed.
+2013), you do not need to purchase The Law of Health Care Organization and Finance.

 Course Requirements and Policies: